Defxult/reactionmenu/README.md

 | `ReactionButton.Type.END_SESSION` | Stops the session and deletes the menu message
 | `ReactionButton.Type.CUSTOM_EMBED` | Used separately from the navigation buttons.
 Once pressed, go to the specified embed
 | `ReactionButton.Type.CALLER` | Used when specifying the function to call and it's arguments when the button is pressed
+| `ReactionButton.Type.SKIP` | Used to paginate through multiple pages in a single button press

 ### Adding Buttons